shuup/shuup-guide/source/orders.rst

    .. image:: orders/orders-menu.png

-2. Click the `New order` button on the Order admin toolbar
+2. Click the `New order` button on the Order admin toolbar.

    .. image:: orders/new-order.png